neelsmith/greeksyntaxannotator/README.md

 It uses the same model of Greek syntax described in [this Julia package](https://neelsmith.github.io/GreekSyntax), and serializes annotatoins to the same file format documented there.

+## Status

+Version 1.0 is an initial release.
+Its main features are:

+- load a citable corpus from CEX source
+- annotate syntax as summarized above
+- save the results to a structured plain-text file

 ## Screen shot

 ![Screen shot](./annotator-1.0.png)